-- Shift work sleep disorder
+- Shift work disorder

-Shift work sleep disorder occurs when your work schedule interferes with your sleeping patterns.
-This is common among people who work night shifts, early morning shifts, or rotating shifts.
-At times these work schedules find you when you have the urge to sleep or when your body needs you to stay awake.
+Shift work sleep disorder mainly occurs when your work schedule interferes with your sleeping patterns.
+It is common among people who work night shifts, early morning shifts, or rotating shifts.
+These work schedules often find you when you have the urge to sleep, or your body needs you to stay awake.
 Therefore this interruption ends up disorienting your sleeping patterns.

 You can reduce shift work disorder by:

-- Avoid using sleep medication as they lead to addiction
+- Avoid using sleep medication as they lead to addiction.

-- Take regular breaks and minimize frequency shift changes
+- Take regular breaks and minimize frequency shift changes.